hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-In the above codes, use `TransactionOperations` to wrap a serise of operations into a transaction to make sure it happens before the sucessor operations.
+In the above codes, use `TransactionOperations` to wrap a series of operations into a transaction to ensure it happens before the successor operations.

 ## Exposing RESTful API

-Follow the REST conventions and Richardson Mature Model,  we design a series of HTTP API endpoints that satisfies the  Richardson Mature Model Level 2.
+Following the REST conventions and Richardson Mature Model, we design a series of HTTP API endpoints that satisfies the  Richardson Mature Model Level 2.

 | URI                  | HTTP Method | Description                                                  |
 | -------------------- | ----------- | ------------------------------------------------------------ |